All Episodes

 This is a guy who wants the number two job in the House of Representatives.

-But speaking of her, notice this, ladies and gentlemen.
+Speaking of her, notice this, ladies and gentlemen.

-He was an unindicted co-conspirister.
+He was an unindicted co-conspirator.

-Who would be the first, Mr. Snerdley?
+Who would be the first, Mr. Snirdley?

-Who is the most well known and popular, well, popular, but famous?
+Who is the most well-known and popular, well, popular, but famous?

 No, it would be Richard Nixon.